nus-cs2103-AY2021S1/tp/docs/team/jonasngs.md

                             [\#541](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/541)
                             [\#553](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/553)
                             [\#555](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/555)
 <div style="page-break-after: always;"></div>

 * **Enhancement:** Implemented contact list management feature.
                    This feature includes the following functionalities: add contact, delete contact, edit contact, clear contact, list contact
   * **What it does:** This feature allows users to keep track of module related contacts while managing all their contact details.
-  * **Justification:** This feature can enhance the product significantly as module related contacts are one of the most vital module information that users need to access on a regular basis.
+  * **Justification:** This feature enhances the product significantly as module contacts are vital information that users access on a regular basis.
 As users are enrolled in numerous lessons, the number of contacts to track can be overwhelming.
   * **Highlights:**
     * This feature requires development in all the components of Cap 5 Buddy: `Logic`, `Model`, `Storage` and `Ui`.
 As such, in-depth analysis of how the components interacted with each other was required.
 Also, it provides flexibility for users